-- Ninja Pirate Zombie Robot: You are a velociraptor, armed with a jetpack and a laser cannon.
+- You are a raptor, armed with a jetpack and a laser cannon.

 - Or a pterosaur, with a jetpack, various weapons, and a sonic scream.

-- Inspection of the game files will reveal a skeleton called "Deinon.skeleton" This hints that the Nanosaur is meant to be a Deinonychus and not the usual Velociraptor.
+- Inspection of the game files will reveal a skeleton called "Deinon.skeleton", which hints that the Nanosaur is meant to be a Deinonychus and not the usual Velociraptor.
 However, the Nanosaur model doesn't even have the sickle claws on its feet, making it look more like a miniature Allosaurus.

-- Stock Dinosaurs: You are a velociraptor, and you fight tyrannosaurus rex, stegosaurus, pteranodons, triceratops, and dilophosaurus.
+- You are a Deinonychus, and you fight Tyrannosaurus rex, Stegosaurus, Pteranodon, Triceratops, and Dilophosaurus.

-- The sequel has you playing as a pterosaur, and the enemies are brachiosaurus, velociraptors, and rhamphorhynchus.
+- The sequel has you playing as a pterosaur (resembling a toothed Pteranodon), and the enemies are Brachiosaurus, Velociraptors, and Rhamphorhynchus.

 - Tyrannosaurus rex: These like to pounce on you.